ggcarrots/django-carrots/source/django_models.rst

     >>> Poll.objects.all()
     [<Poll: What's up?>]

-Up to the moment we have used the method ``all`` which allows you to get a list of all objects of a defined type (e.g. all questions).
-There are other methods that allow to find objects that meet certain conditions:
+Until now, we have used the method ``all`` to get a list of all objects of a defined type (e.g. all questions).
+There are other methods that allow us to find objects that meet certain conditions:

 .. code-block:: python